way2muchnoise/WAILA-features/README.md

 * lightGray (gray)

 ### Material NEI filter
 Search for blocks by their material.
+Can be set to have a prefix.

 ####Materials
 * air